 "At this time in the outbreak, risk of getting monkeypox in the community is very low," says Jeffrey Kahn, M.D., Director of Infectious Disease at Children's Health℠ and Professor at UT Southwestern.
 "However, it's good for everyone to be aware of the signs of monkeypox so they can seek medical attention if necessary and help contain the spread."

 Learn what we know about the monkeypox virus and ways to keep your family healthy.

 Monkeypox is a rare and contagious disease caused by the monkeypox virus.
 The monkeypox virus is from the same family of viruses as the smallpox virus, which was eradicated in 1980.
 However, monkeypox is not believed to spread as easily or be as fatal as smallpox.

 Monkeypox was first discovered in 1958.
 Until recently, the majority of known cases were reported in African countries.
 The only prior outbreak in the U.S. was in 2003, when there were 47 cases in six states.
-As of July 2022, there are more than 18,000 confirmed cases worldwide, with nearly 3,500 people infected in the U.S., including cases in North Texas.
-Visit the Centers for Disease Control and Prevention (CDC) website for the most current information about monkeypox cases.
+As of July 2022, the Centers for Disease Control and Prevention (CDC) is tracking an outbreak that includes cases in the U.S. and North Texas.
+Visit the CDC website for the most current information about monkeypox cases.

 How do you get monkeypox?

 You can get monkeypox through close physical contact with an infected person.
 Unlike COVID‑19, the monkeypox virus does not spread easily through respiratory droplets in the air.
 Instead, it spreads through direct contact with the infectious rash, scabs or body fluids, or contact with items that previously touched an infectious rash or body fluids.
 Pregnant people can also spread the monkeypox virus to their baby through the placenta.